 Making the most of Magento latest version

 Magento 2.4.9 is a highly recommended upgrade for all Magento Open Source and Adobe Commerce users who want to keep their stores secure, fast, and feature-rich.
 Merchants not ready to move to 2.4.9 immediately should ensure they are at least on 2.4.8 with the latest security patches applied, or must upgrade from 2.4.6 before August 2026.
-If you’re considering upgrading your Adobe Commerce/Magento Open Source store or adopting Adobe Commerce as a Cloud Service platform, On Tap - A certified Magento development agency is here to help.
+If you’re considering upgrading your Adobe Commerce/Magento Open Source store or adopting Adobe Commerce as a Cloud Service platform, On Tap - a certified Magento development agency is here to help.
 With our proven expertise and free Magento upgrades solution, we help merchants stay ahead of every Magento release with minimal effort and maximum stability.

 Contact us today to discuss how we can support you in upgrading from your current Magento version and innovative solutions that can transform your online business.